 You can sue your employer for any of the above violations!
 Awards can include lost wages and monetary awards for pain and suffering.
 Theses cases are argued before the Washington State Human Rights Commission, the Federal Equal employment Opportunity Commission (EEOC), and the United States Department of Labor.
 The statute of limitations can be short for these cases.
 If you need legal help then get it now.

 Employment Law attorneys handle employment law cases.
 If you want the name of a good employment law attorney, call us.
 We’ll give you a name or two.

-Workers Compensation Law is Concerned with Your Job Injury Claim.
+Workers Compensation Law is Concerned with Your Job Injury or Occupational Disease Claim.

 Workers Comp Law is About:

 - On the job injuries or occupational diseases.
 Workers injured or made sick by their work are eligible for Workers’ Compensation.
 Benefits include medical care, time loss compensation, permanent partial disability, vocational rehab, pensions, and other payments.
 The Washington State Department of Labor & Industries (L&I) manages state fund cases and presides over self insured cases.
 Workers’ Compensation is a no fault system of social insurance which in theory provides sure and certain relief but takes away your ability to sue your employer for most job injuries.

 Can Employment Law and Workers Compensation Law Overlap?